cvasilak/mbed-os-example-pelion-DISCO_L475VG_IOT01A/README.md

 The generated objects should be in `.\BUILD\libraries`

-4. Deleting unused source code
+4. Deleting unused source code from root directory

 - mbed-cloud-client.lib
 - mbed-cloud-client